 The program has been held since the past 3 consecutive years, attracting a remarkable number of applications not only from Pakistan but from around the world as well.
 The program is highly selective but offered free of charge.
 Successful graduates of the first iteration of the program have formed the backbone of the Spectra editorial board while some ambitious ones have even made their mark in international student-run science magazines/journals.

-Spectra offers three tracks in the internship as detailed below.
+Spectra offers three tracks in the internship as detailed below:

 - Editing track: This track is aimed at teaching scientific peer review and copy-editing for popular science writings.
-The participants also get hands-on experience of helping writers elucidate science and expression in their writings.
+The participants also get hands-on experience in helping writers elucidate science and expression in their writings.

-- Design track: This newly added track is focused on introducing participants to designing graphics to complement popular science writings.
+- Design Track: This newly added track is focused on introducing participants to designing graphics to complement popular science writings.
 The graphics may include line drawings, infographics, animations and social media posters.